allo-protocol/allo-contracts/docs/contracts/payoutStrategy/DirectPayoutStrategy/DirectPayoutStrategyImplementation.md

-*Generates the transfer hash that should be signed by the delegate to authorize a transfer*
+*Generates the transfer hash that should be signed by the delegate to authorize a transfer.
+This function add both protocol and round fees to the amount so they are included in the signature required for executing the `payout` function*

 #### Parameters